littletsu/sillybytes/README.md

 `prev` - the previous byte that was passed through this function. if this is the first time the function is being executed, this will be `0`.<br>
 `chunk` - the chunk of bytes that is currently being read. see `fs.createReadStream` for more indepth on how files are being read.<br>
 `i` - the position/index of `byte` in the current chunk.<br><br>
-along with these parameters, there are also global variables that can be used:
+along with these parameters, there are also global variables and functions that can be used:

 ```js
 global._buf; // array of all the chunks that have been read and modified.